A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

-Next, a 2-D flame is simulated.
-Using the same configuration as in the previous sections, these simulations serve to scrutinize the flow behavior, temperature distribution and flame structure of a less trivial case, a two dimensional flame.
-The velocity profile at the inlet was parabolic along the transverse direction $x$ but independent of the longitudinal coordinate, $y$.
-To establish a flame at the position $y=H/4$, the first quarter of the domain was filled with a fresh methane/air mixture at $T=300$K and the remaining portion of the domain was filled with post-combustion fluids at $T=2200$K. At the beginning of simulations, pressure waves occur which can disrupt the stabilization process~\cite{schlaffer2013}.
+As the next validation step, we use the same configuration as in subsections \ref{sec:Test-of-isothermal-flow} and \ref{sec:Non-isothermal-flow} to simulate a 2-D flame in a straight channel.
+The obtained data on temperature distribution and flame structure are then compared with the simulation results reported in \cite{Hosseini2023} and \cite{kim2006}.
+To investigate the influence of isothermal walls on the flame structure, three different channel widths of 2.47~mm, 3~mm and 6~mm are selected.
+Throughout all these simulations, the temperature of the walls is maintained at 300~K. The velocity profile at the inlet is parabolic along the transverse direction, $x$, but independent of the longitudinal coordinate, $y$.
+To establish a flame at the position $y=H/4$, the first quarter of the domain is filled with a fresh methane-air mixture at $T=300$K (equivalence ratio of $\phi=1$) and the remaining portion of the domain is filled with post-combustion products at $T=2200$K. At the beginning of simulations, pressure waves occur which can disrupt the stabilization process~\cite{schlaffer2013}.
 This problem becomes more pronounced in the presence of a flame.
-The use of a non-reflecting pressure outlet boundary condition~\cite{poinsot1992}, mentioned in section~\ref{sec:Test-of-isothermal-flow}, proved quite useful in counteracting these instabilities.
-Moreover, the standard no-slip boundary condition was applied at the walls.
-The parameters and conditions used in these simulations are reported in Tab.~\ref{reactive-parameters}.
+As already mentioned in section~\ref{sec:Test-of-isothermal-flow}, the use of a non-reflecting pressure outlet boundary condition~\cite{poinsot1992} proved quite useful in counteracting these instabilities.
+Moreover, the standard no-slip boundary condition is applied at the walls.
+The time step and grid size are $\num{2.5e-7}$ s and $\num{2.5e-5}$ m, respectively.
+Figure~\ref{fig:2D-flame-isowalls-all} shows the heat release rate and temperature fields obtained from our simulations, along with two other studies referenced as~\cite{Hosseini2023, kim2006}.

-The temperature, velocity and heat release fields of this simulation are shown in Fig.~\ref{fig:T-V-Flame-2D-DI}.
-Flame propagation is a complex phenomenon involving physical and chemical processes such as thermal interactions between the flame and the walls, chemical reaction among species within the flame, and momentum exchange between the flow field and the flame~\cite{kim2006}.
 In a 2-D flame with isothermal walls, due to the significant heat loss near the walls, the flame begins to extinguish at a certain distance from the walls.
-As can be inferred from Fig.~\ref{fig:T-V-Flame-2D-DI}, this feature is well reproduced in our simulations.
-Moreover, the structure of the simulated flame agrees well with the results of previous works~\cite{Hosseini2023, kim2006, hackert1998}.
+As can be inferred from Fig.~\ref{fig:2D-flame-isowalls-all}, this feature is well reproduced in our simulations.
+Moreover, the structure of the simulated flame agrees well with the results of previous works~\cite{Hosseini2023, kim2006}.